15 Experiences You Cannot Miss While Visiting Brigantine

 7) Movies on the Beach

 There’s nothing quite like watching a movie on the big screen in your beach chair with sand between your toes!
-Brigantine Beach will feature three movies on the beach under the stars this summer.
-Bring your blanket, beach chairs and snacks for an unforgetable experience!
-See movie dates and times here ….
-BRIGANTINE BEACH MOVIES
+Brigantine Beach usually features three movies on the beach under the stars every summer.
+Bring your blanket, beach chairs and snacks for an unforgettable experience!
+See movie dates and times on the Brigantine Chamber Facebook page.

 8) The Best Ice Cream Shops at the Shore